-1 Pevensey: see coast of Sussex, Map No. 5, page 38.
+1 See Map facing page 40.
+2 Pevensey: coast of Sussex, Map No. 6, facing page 42

-anything which Rome had left.
-They burned the villas, killed or enslaved the serfs who tilled the soil, and seized the land to form rough settlements of their own.

-- 72. Settlement of Wessex, Essex, and Middlesex.
-In this way, after Sussex was established, bands came over under Cerdic in 495.
+72. Settlement of Wessex, Essex, and Middlesex (495). - After Sussex was established (\$70), bands came over under Cerdic.
 They conquered a territory to which they gave the name of Wessex, or the country of the West Saxons.

-About the same time, or possibly a little later, we have the settlement of other invaders in the country north of the Thames, which became known as Essex and Middlesex, or the land of the East and the Middle Saxons. - 73.
-Invasion by the Angles.
-Finally, there came from a little corner south of the peninsula of Denmark, between the Baltic and an arm of the sea called the Sley (a region which still bears the name of Angeln), a tribe of Angles, who took possession of all of Eastern Britain not already appropriated.
-Eventually they came to have control over the greater part of the land, and from them all the other tribes took the name of Angles, or English. - 74.
-Bravery of the Britons.
-Long before this last settlement was complete, the Britons had plucked up courage, and had, to some extent, joined forces to save themselves from utter extermination.
-They were naturally a brave people, and the fact that the Saxon invasions cover a period of more than a hundred years shows pretty conclusively that, though the Britons were weakened by Roman tyranny, yet in the end they fell back on what pugilists call their "second strength."
-They fought valiantly and gave up the country inch by inch only. - 75.
-King Arthur checks the Invaders.
-In 520, if we may trust tradition, the Saxons received their first decided check at Badbury, in Dorsetshire, from that famous Arthur, the legend of whose deeds has come down to us, retold in Tennyson's "Idylls of the King."
-He met them in their march of insolent triumph, and with his irresistible sword "Excalibur" and his stanch Welsh spearsmen, proved to them, at least, that he was not a myth, but a man, able "to break the heathen and uphold the Christ."
+About the same time other invaders settled in the country north of the Thames, which became known as Essex and Middlesex, or the land of the East and the Middle Saxons,1

+73. Invasion by the Angles (547). - Finally there came from a little corner south of the peninsula of Denmark (a region which still bears the name of Angeln) a tribe of Angles, who took possession of all of Eastern Britain not already appropriated.

+Eventually they came to have control over the greater part of the land, and from them all the other tribes took the name of Angles, or English.

+74. Bravery of the Britons. - Long before this last settlement was complete, the Britons had plucked up courage, and had, to some extent, joined forces to save themselves from utter extermination.
+They were naturally a brave people.
+The fact that it took the Saxons or English more than a hundred years to get a firm hold on the island shows that the Britons, though weakened by Roman tyranny, fell back on what pugilists call their "second strength."
+They fought valiantly and gave up the country inch by inch only.

+75. King Arthur checks the Invaders (520).-If we may trust tradition, the English or Saxons received their first decided check at Badbury, in Dorsetshire.2 Here they were met by that famous Arthur, the legend of whose deeds has come down to us, retold in Tennyson's "Idylls of the King."
+He stopped them in their march of insolent triumph.
+With his irresistible sword "Excalibur" and his stanch Welsh spearsmen, he seems to have proved to them, at least, that he was not a myth, but a man able "to break the heathen and uphold the Christ."
-THE CONQUEST OF BRITAIN BY TRIBES FROM THE LOW OR NORTHERN AND FLATTER PARTS OF GERMANY.

-To face page 34,

 76. The Britons driven into the West. - But though temporarily brought to a stand, the heathen were neither to be expelled nor driven back.
 They had come to stay.

-At last the Britons were forced to take refuge among the hills of Wales, where they continued to abide unconquered and unconquerable by force alone.
-In the light of these events, it is interesting to see that that ancient stock never lost its love of liberty, and that more than eleven centuries later, Thomas Jefferson, and several of the other fifty-five signers of the Declaration of American Independence were either of Welsh birth or of direct Welsh descent.
+At last the Britons were forced to take refuge among the hills of Wales.
+There they continued to abide unconquered and unconquerable by force alone.
+That ancient stock never lost its love of liberty, and more than eleven centuries later Thomas Jefferson and several of the other fifty-five signers of the Declaration of American Independence were either of Welsh birth or of direct Welsh descent.

-77. Gregory and the English Slaves.-The next period, of nearly eighty years, until the coming of Augustine, is a dreary record of constant bloodshed.
+77. Gregory and the English Slaves. - The next period, of nearly eighty years, until the coming of Augustine, is a dreary record of constant bloodshed.
 Out of their very barbarism, however, a regenerating influence was to arise.

 In their greed for gain, some of the English tribes did not hesitate to sell their own children into bondage.
-A number of these slaves exposed in the Roman forum, attracted the attention, as he was passing, of a monk named Gregory.
+A number of these slaves, exposed in the Roman forum, attracted the attention, as he was passing, of a monk named Gregory.

 Struck with the beauty of their clear, ruddy complexions and fair hair, he inquired from what country they came.
 "They are Angles," was the dealer's answer.
-"No, not Angles, but angels," answered the monk, and he resolved that, should he ever have the power, he would send missionaries to convert a race of so much promise.2
+"No, not Angles, but angels," answered the monk, and he resolved that, should he ever have the power, he would send missionaries to convert a race of so much promise.1